How to Prevent / Minimize Pain

 shoulder nudged a precariously hanging sharp edged chisel.
 (Note to non-woodworkers: a chisel

-before landing on the floor.
+his hand before landing on the floor.

 As a result Robert found himself with a deep gash in index finger.
 He too grabbed